-- For this course, attendance is recorded at the start of every scheduled class meeting.
-To be counted present for the class, you need to be in the classroom at the start of the class period.
-If you arrive at class up to 15 minutes late, you will be counted tardy.
-If you do not arrive to class within the first 15 minutes of the period, you will be counted absent. - Failure to attend any class meetings by August 30 will result in a course drop.
-This can negatively impact your financial aid package now and/or your ability to qualify for financial aid in the future. - Alternatively, you may choose to drop this course by September 5.
+- For this online course, attendance is recorded at weekly intervals.
+You must submit at least one course assignment (i.e. an activity that has a corresponding grade item in the grade book) each week to be counted present for that week. - Failure to complete a course assignment by Saturday, August 26 will result in a course drop.
+This can negatively impact your financial aid package now and/or your ability to qualify for financial aid in the future. - Alternatively, you may choose to drop this course by August 26.
 In this circumstance, the course will not appear on your transcript.
-Please speak with me, your advisor, and the Financial Aid Office before making this choice so we can address your concerns and inform you about the ways in which this decision may affect you. - You may choose to withdraw from this course any time between September 6 and October 23.
+Please speak with me, your advisor, and the Financial Aid Office before making this choice so we can address your concerns and inform you about the ways in which this decision may affect you. - You may choose to withdraw from this course any time between August 27 and September 21.
 A grade of W will appear on your transcript for the course if you withdraw.
-Please check with your advisor and the Financial Aid Office before requesting a withdrawal to ensure you understand how the decision will impact you. - A student who accumulates 6 absences before October 22 may be withdrawn by the instructor.
-A grade of W will appear on their transcript for the course. - After October 23, a student who accumulates 6 or more absences may earn a failing grade in the course.
+Please check with your advisor and the Financial Aid Office before requesting a withdrawal to ensure you understand how the decision will impact you. - A student who fails to submit any course assignments for two weeks prior to September 21 may be withdrawn by the instructor.
+A grade of W will appear on their transcript for the course. - After September 21, a student who accumulates 2 or more absences may earn a failing grade in the course.